Kama, Fukuoka

-Kama (嘉麻市, Kama-shi) is a city located in Fukuoka Prefecture, Japan. is a city located in Fukuoka Prefecture, Japan.
-As of 29 February 2024, the city had an estimated population of 34,800 in 18035 households, and a population density of 260 persons per km².
+Kama (嘉麻市, Kama-shi) is a city located in Fukuoka Prefecture, Japan.
+As of 29 February 2024, the city had an estimated population of 34,800 in 18035 households, and a population density of 260 persons per km^{2}.
 The total area of the city is 135.11 km2.

 Geography

 Kama is located almost in the center of Fukuoka Prefecture.
 The Onga River flows through the central part of the city, and the southern part of the city is surrounded by the Chikushi Mountains, which are over 1,000 meters above sea level.